Generic Name: apraclonidine ophthalmic (A pra KLON i deen off THAL mik)

 To make sure this apraclonidine is safe for you, tell your doctor if you have ever had:

 peripheral vascular disease such as Raynaud's syndrome or Buerger's disease;

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant.

 It is not known whether apraclonidine ophthalmic passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+You should not breast-feed on the day you are treated with this medicine.

 How should I use Iopidine (apraclonidine ophthalmic)?

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Apraclonidine ophthalmic is usually given as 1 to 2 drops in each affected eye, 3 times per day.
 Follow your doctor's dosing instructions very carefully.